 Academic research has shown that when it comes to brainstorming, the best ideas and most creative solutions result from looking at the problem from multiple angles.
 As Einstein said, “If I had an hour to solve a problem, I’d spend 55 minutes thinking about the problem and five minutes thinking about solutions.”

-Bodine sees the lack of multi-angled investigation as one of the fundamental errors that most business owners make when they seek to improve the customer experience.
+Bodine sees the lack of multi-angled investigation as one of the fundamental errors most business owners make when they seek to improve the customer experience.
 She highlights this point in her HBR piece:

 “Companies need to start their innovation initiatives with an outside-in approach that frames their business challenges within the context of customers’ unmet needs.”

-Essentially, Bodine is saying that companies should reframe and closely evaluate what customers actually want before diving headfirst into the latest favored strategy in the world of CRM.
+Companies should reframe and closely evaluate what customers actually want before diving headfirst into the latest favored strategy in the world of CRM.
 This advice seems obvious, but as evidenced in the insurance example above, companies are prone to creating apps and new tools without closely evaluating whether or not they will truly be useful to customers or whether they solve a real pain point.

-"To identify new opportunities, for example, Philips Healthcare mapped out a typical day in the life of a radiologist, a key purchase influencer, regardless of whether those activities involved Philips.
-This approach enabled the team to identify a key pain point in radiologists' daily work—an inability to compare one patient's scan with those of others—that Philips already had the data for and capability to solve but hadn't considered productizing.”
+“To identify new opportunities, for example, Philips Healthcare mapped out a typical day in the life of a radiologist, a key purchase influencer, regardless of whether those activities involved Philips.
+This approach enabled the team to identify a key pain point in radiologists’ daily work — an inability to compare one patient’s scan with those of others — that Philips already had the data for and capability to solve but hadn’t considered productizing.”

-Tip #2: Infuse the Experience with the Brand
+5. Infuse the experience with the brand

 Many of the most memorable customer experience innovations are strongly tied to the brand that first championed them.
 In many instances, the idea wasn’t so much unique as it was different.
 Bodine points to some big brands that were able to pull this off:

-"Ikea Systems' cartoon furniture assembly instructions, Mini Cooper's retro-inspired dashboard, and the cheerful chirp of a Zappos’ customer service rep—the qualities of these customer experiences create strong associations with their brands.”
+“IKEA Systems’ cartoon furniture assembly instructions, Mini Cooper’s retro-inspired dashboard, and the cheerful chirp of a Zappos’ customer service rep — the qualities of these customer experiences create strong associations with their brands.”

-When your customer experience is intrinsically tied to your brand, you will naturally avoid the first problem discussed above—innovations, features and experience improvements that don’t suit your customers’ actual needs.
+When your customer experience is intrinsically tied to your brand, you will naturally avoid the first problem discussed above — innovations, features and experience improvements that don’t suit your customers’ actual needs.

-Lastly, Bodine encourages companies to innovate in areas that best support their business model of choice.
+Bodine encourages companies to innovate in areas that best support their business model of choice.
 Just as choosing the right channel for customer service is critical (whether you adhere to traditional or newer online service methods), innovations for the customer experience should be based on the business you are running and your business model’s inherent strengths.

 As an example, Bodine focuses on how ZipCar was able to spur on innovation where other traditional companies couldn’t compete:

-"Zipcar's car-sharing business model drove a need for keycard (and then mobile phone) vehicle entry—new types of interactions that traditional rental companies never envisioned.”
+“ZipCar’s car-sharing business model drove a need for keycard (and then mobile phone) vehicle entry — new types of interactions that traditional rental companies never envisioned.”

 Where can your company improve the customer experience and overall satisfaction while playing off of the advantages of your industry and how you do business?